AndNijaz/senbonzakura-food/README.md

 ## Note

-I started this project few days before ZenDev hackaton was annouced so I rushed about some things to make it in time since I was busy with a lot of things. <br>
-I think this project has pretty lean HTML (JSX) and CSS code (Bem methodology) as well as React component managment and JavaScript logic. <br>
-This project includes things which React begginer/junior without job experience should have, such as:
+This project includes things which React begginer without job experience should have, such as:
 - useState, useEffect hooks,
 - props chaining,
 - conditional rendering,